New Stoma Bag Solution Eases Post-Surgery Struggles

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,359 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 supernan

 Hi, just had to let you know that you really cheered up my day.
-It is nearly my first anniversary, but I know mine is permanent so it's different.
+It is nearly my first anniversary of mine but I know mine is permanent so it's different.
 Not worse, just different.
 Just one word of warning as you sound very similar to me, and that is do not lift anything heavy or do anything too energetic, as I did and it left me with a huge hernia.
 It's my own fault, but it is the one thing that frustrates me to this day.
 Some days, it gets the better of me and just before Christmas I decided to rip out a kitchen cupboard and fit a dishwasher, now Herbert (the hernia) has grown even bigger.
 It is totally my own fault and I am now paying the price, but I would hate you to have to go through this so just thought a bit of advice might help.
 Other than that, keep up with the blog and keep us all entertained, you are doing a very good job.

 bag_n_drag